WHAT’S THE DIFFERENCE BETWEEN PARAFFIN AND KEROSENE?

 In more general terms, paraffin is the word used to describe a group of hydrocarbons that have the chemical formula CnH2n+2.
 Paraffins are major constituents of petroleum and natural gas.
 Those containing fewer than five carbon atoms per molecule are usually gases at room temperature, while those with between five and 15 carbon atoms are typically liquids.
 Straight-chain versions with more than 15 carbon atoms per molecule occur as solids at room temperature.

 As well as a liquid fuel (kerosene), paraffin is used in a number of different forms, including paraffin wax (which can create everything from crayons to candles) and petroleum jelly.
 It can also be used as a lubricant for machinery and a coolant for electrical systems, as well as a hydraulic fluid and even an insecticide.

 So, while there is an overlap between the terms paraffin and kerosene, paraffin has a broader meaning and a wider range of applications.

 In the UK, kerosene is quite often referred to as paraffin when people are talking about heating oils, so you will probably be getting the same product regardless of what it’s called.
 In other words, it doesn’t matter whether your supplier describes the fuel as kerosene or paraffin oil.
 In both cases, you can use the product to power your heating system.

-However, in certain circumstances there are differences.
-Sometimes, paraffin refers to a more refined and distilled version of kerosene, meaning it can be more suitable for indoor uses such as lamps and stoves.
+Occasionally, paraffin refers to a more refined and distilled version of kerosene.
+This version can be more suitable for indoor uses, such as for example in lamps and stoves.
 This type of paraffin includes additives to reduce its odour.